School Library

 • Arguments for the existence of God (revelation, miracles, experiences, design, suffering, solutions)

-• Religious teachings on relationships an families in the 21st century (marriage, sexual relationships, family, divorce, annulment and marriage, equality, gender prejudice)
+• Religious teachings on relationships and families in the 21st century (marriage, sexual relationships, family, divorce, annulment and marriage, equality, gender prejudice)

 Further details on the course, including specification and past papers, can be found at: https://qualifications.pearson.com/en/qualifications/edexcel-gcses/religious-studies-a-2016.html

-All pupils in Sixth Form work towards the EPQ qualification taught in one hour a week.
-This is a research project with a moral and ethical dimension.
+As part of the course, pupils work towards the EPQ qualification which has a moral and ethical dimension.
 This involves them choosing an area of independent study which they focus on to produce a dissertation and a presentation on the process of their study.
 The qualification prepares for Higher Education and future employment as pupils take ownership of their organisation and problem-solving to arrive at a finished piece of work.

 Think U Know